charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 	- options: auto - default alignment for layout mode
 	- `<align-self> / <justify-self>` if one of these is omitted then the one provided is carried over to both
 		- ex: `place-self: center stretch` AS is center and JS is stretch to fill along the row axis
+- *centering content inside of grid elements using the grid layout*
+	- if I wanted to center some text for example that is the content of some grid elements, you will need to select all the grid elements and then set their displays all to grid and add the following properties as well:
+		- `align-items: center;`, `justify-items: center;`
 ##### Special units and functions
 - fr- fractional unit. they are a portion of the remaining space of the parent container. for example if the total width for a grid is 400px and the four columns have their defined size as 1fr, then each of the four columns will be 1 fraction of the 400, 100px.
 	- ex: `grid-template-columns: 1fr 3fr;` roughly translates to 25% and 75% except that they work alot nicer with additional things like padding an margin compared to say explicitly declaring a percentage.